AssetAtlasTracker/AssetAtlas/documentation.md

 # Known issues
 Mobile UI is currently very messy as we have been mostly focusing on making it work on computers first.

+We have a search bar in the topbar, but searching only works on the home page.
+We want/wanted to make a little popup box thing with the top 5 matches or so show up on any page whenever the search bar gets typed in, but we didn't get around to it.

+Passwords are not really secure as is, due to us using HTTP instead of HTTPS.
+They are hashed locally with SHA256 before getting sent to backend and hashed again.
+This means a man in the middle attack at least would not leak a users plaintext password, protecting them if they are using a re-used password for AssetAtlas.

 # Possible future directions

+Multiple templates per item.
+Would probably be a hard fork.